l7mp/stunner/docs/AUTH.md

 The long-term credential mechanism assumes that, prior to the communication, STUNner and the WebRTC clients agree on a username and password to be used for authentication.
-The credential is considered long-term since it is assumed that it is provisioned for a user and remains in effect until the user is no longer a subscriber of the system (STUNner's `plaintext` authentication mode), or until the predefined lifetime of the username/password pair passes and the credential expires (`longterm` authentication mode in STUNner).
+The credential is considered long-term since it is assumed that it is provisioned for a user and remains in effect until the user is no longer a subscriber of the system (STUNner's `static` authentication mode), or until the predefined lifetime of the username/password pair passes and the credential expires (`ephemeral` authentication mode in STUNner).

 STUNner secures the authentication process against replay attacks using a digest challenge.
 In this mechanism, the server sends the user a realm (used to guide the user or agent in selection of